Windooows/Windooows/README.md

 ### Hi there, I'm Windooows 👋

-## I'm a developer.
+some things i do are:
+- coding 👨‍💻
-- i play video games as well
+- play games 🎮

-- i also code...
+and 1 goal is to create my first project.